RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 ```

 ## Initialize a new smart contract
-To create a forc project, open your terminal, cd into the folder we'd like to keep our project, and run the
+To create a forc project, open the terminal, cd into the folder we'd like to keep our project, and run the
 following command:

 ```